 NOTE 2: The CCL may combine the defined cCLSteps with other capabilities that are internal to the CCL for some of the roles.

-- The cCLStep may indicate the DN of an MOI or the combination of URI and DN that shall be used to fulfil that role.
+- The cCLStep may indicate the DN of an MOI or the combination of URI and DN that can be used to fulfil that role.

 Introduce an attribute for the entity that plays the role of the cCLStep.